 Also included are two postcards on which the painter Michael Taylor illustrated Julian Bream with this guitar on his lap.
 The actual painting is kept in the National Gallery in London.

 It is a great honor and a more than overwhelming feeling to be able to hold and play a real piece of history such as this.
-The condition is remarkably good; there are are only two well repaired cracks and a few nail marks on the top.
+The condition is remarkably good; there are are only three well repaired cracks and a few nail marks on the top and one well repaired crack on the back.
 The Rodgers machine heads work perfectly and the original custom made Calton case is also preserved.